peerScholar Instructor Guide

 What can I use it for?

-This tool guide was last reviewed in July 2023.
+This tool guide was last reviewed in November 2024.

-How are other faculty using peerScholar?
+How are others at UBC using peerScholar?

 Catherine Rawn uses peerScholar to encourage peer-based learning in psychology